-Dr. Canisius Kanangire ATF strives to empower the African farmer to become globally competitive through use of the best technology, optimal agricultural practices and strategic product value addition, and boosted access to efficient markets within and outside Africa.
+Dr. Canisius Kanangire, Executive Director, AATF The AATF five-year strategy (2023-2027), Scaling for Impact, focuses on commercialisation and scaling, ensuring the organisation attains its desired impact through the delivery of products and innovations to farmers.
+A word from our Executive Director AATF strives to empower the African farmer to become globally competitive through use of the best technology, optimal agricultural practices and strategic product value addition, and boosted access to efficient markets within and outside Africa.
 Through this agricultural transformation that will lead to food and nutrition security and increased income, Africa will emerge as the next growth market in the world for the benefit of all, especially youth, women and children.
-AATF is working with its various partners towards its mission and plans to achieve the following: Having the interest of the smallholder farmers and the emerging agripreneurs at heart and mind, AATF works to ensure that the innovative technology transfer process is the 'best deal' for them.
+AATF is working with its various partners towards its mission and vision for a prosperous, resilient, food and nutrition-secure Africa.
+Having the interest of the smallholder farmers and the emerging agripreneurs at heart and mind, AATF works to ensure that the innovative technology transfer process is the 'best deal' for them.
 AATF also endeavours to create a thriving engagement of youth and women in the technology transfer process and continues to invest resources in advancement of biotechnology, mechanisation and digital agriculture that offer great opportunity for growth in the agriculture space.
 Through its Public Private Partnership approach, that encourages African governments and private sector players to tackle immediate and evolving needs of farmers and market systems, AATF stimulates the effectiveness of the seed system, agricultural input and output markets and farmer education and awareness.
 By equipping Small and Medium sized Enterprises (SME's) to efficiently produce and improve marketing and distribution of new products within and across countries, there will be a substantial increase in uptake and use of innovative technologies and products by smallholder farmers through strengthened private sector channels and 'last mile' partnerships.
 Private sector development in agribusiness, such as seed business, agricultural production and value addition, will result in creation of opportunities and new jobs for youth.
-AATF strives to reach 16 million farmers by end of 2022 resulting in an increase of farmer incomes by at least 20%.
-Further, there will be an expansion of the footprint of countries adopting demand driven biotechnology products.
-AATF will have contributed to the significant investments by African governments in supporting access to technologies, including biotechnology, by smallholder farmers.
-Through diverse investor support, AATF continues to test new business models that will benefit its not for profit cause and ensure sustainability and agility.

-AATF stimulates the effectiveness of the seed system, agricultural input and output markets and farmer education and awareness.
+During the next five years, AATF aims to expand the scope and impact of its work with increased investment of US\$ 100 million to support technology deployment to 8 million farmers, while reaching 58 million stakeholders indirectly through outreach efforts.
+AATF will also strategically deepen its interventions and impact in the 24 countries where the Foundation presently operates.
+Through diverse investor support, AATF continues to test new business models that will benefit its not for profit cause and ensure sustainability and agility. | 1 AATF stimulates the effectiveness of the seed system, agricultural input and output markets and farmer education and awareness.